What are my health insurance options?

 - Generally, you can apply any time but must answer a series of medical questions to qualify.

-- Pays benefits regarless of other coverage.
+- Pays benefits regardless of other coverage.
 The cash you get can be used to help offset expenses not covered by your main insurance.

 - Can help with the financial strain that often comes with unexpected injury or illness.

-- Critical Illness insurance, also called critical care insurance or critical illness coverage, pays a lump sum cash benefit following diagnosis of a qualifying illness like cancer or a stroke or heart attack.
+- Critical illness insurance, also called critical care insurance or critical illness coverage, pays a lump sum cash benefit following diagnosis of a qualifying illness like cancer or a stroke or heart attack.
+Learn More

 Definitions of terms may vary by insurance plan or company.